Knowledge Store & Wiki: Team Memory for Humans and AI

 You decide per wiki how permissions work:

-Inherit from board — The wiki inherits members from the linked board.
-Board admins become wiki admins, members become editors, viewers stay viewers.
+Inherit from project — The wiki inherits members from the linked project.
+Project admins become wiki admins, members become editors, viewers stay viewers.
 Zero configuration.

 Manage separately — The wiki has its own member list.
 Add users or teams with one of three roles: Admin, Editor, or Reader.